Necklace/Keychain Symbolism - Catholic Saints and the Sacrament of Confirmation

 thingiverse

-This lesson has students taking the knowledge gained from previous lessons and finding symbolism to demonstrate their understanding.
-This could be used with various figures in history classes, books/characters in reading courses, or many other content areas with a little creative thinking.
-In my class, students had recently chosen saints for their upcoming Confirmation (eighth-grade).
-Students started by researching the life and times of their Catholic saint of choice.
-Students then created a comic book using the Book Creator app to visually display the life and times of their saint.
-After completing this, students then chose a symbol that represented the life of their saint.
-Using TinkerCAD, students created a blank keychain/necklace that was approximately 1.5" in diameter.
-Students used multiple cylinders to create the blank top and tube for the chain to attach through.
-After creating the blank, students used the scribble tool to draw their own design or found an image with correct attributions (reuse with modification) to use for their symbol.
+Students apply knowledge from previous lessons by identifying symbolism that illustrates their understanding.
+This approach can be adapted for history classes, reading courses, or other subjects with innovative thinking.
+In my class, eighth-grade students preparing for Confirmation chose a Catholic saint as their subject.
+These students researched the life and times of their chosen saint, then created a comic book using the Book Creator app to visually represent their findings.
+Next, they selected a symbol that represented their saint's life story.
+Using TinkerCAD, students designed a 1.5-inch diameter keychain or necklace blank.
+They used multiple cylinders to create the top and tube for the chain attachment.
+After designing the blank, students used the scribble tool to draw their own design or find an image with proper attributions to use as their symbol.

 With this file you will be able to print Necklace/Keychain Symbolism - Catholic Saints and the Sacrament of Confirmation with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Necklace/Keychain Symbolism - Catholic Saints and the Sacrament of Confirmation.